pirl-unc/StarSalmon/README.md

 I also checked if using entrez to lookup hgnc and visa versa caused more multimappings.
 It wasn't a huge contributor and looking up the genes did find a lot fo new genes:  ~70 for hgnc and ~300 for entrez.
 I skiped using tximport.
 I don't see the value of this package, since I'd have to make the tx2gene matrix anyway.
 That's the hard part.

+See inst/mapping_genes.R for the addition of another 1882 genes using AnnotationDbi on 20200805.

 ## ToDos
-* This package really should be called something like PostSalmon or PostRNAQuant(once adapted to other quantifiers)
+* This package really should be called something like PostSalmon or PostRNAQuant(once adapted to other quantifiers).
-* Should restrict bm_results to the duplicated ensembl/ucsc and then look at the hgnc and entrez and make some smarter choices there.
-Right now you are stuck with whatever is frist in the look-up table.
-Maybe, in the event of multiple matches, take the one that appear in the lookup column.
-This should be what the gene would convert to for gmt files as well.
+* Could just merge this package into binfotron.